guillermoamaral/Webside/docs/api/README.md

 | GET | [/projects](code/projects/get.md) | Retrive all projects of a given root project (if no root is provided, the uppermost project in the system is used).
 It is also possible get a tree-like structure as well as to limit the depth in the projects hierarchy | root<br />names<br />tree<br />depth | - |

 ## [Changes](changes)
-These endpoints are used to apply changes and retrieve changes made to the system.
+Endpoints to apply changes and retrieve changes made to the system.

 | Method | Path | Description | Parameters | Payload |
 | :--: | -- | -- | :--: | -- |